 Out of two large campuses in Perry and Wolfe Counties, Buckhorn Children and Family Services serves more than 200 children and youth throughout Kentucky each day.
-They strive to use trauma-informed care to provide a place of health, healing, and hope for every individual.
+They strive to use trauma-informed care to provide a place of health, healing and hope for every individual.

 “We look forward to the savings this new energy source will bring to us, as well as the opportunity for the children we serve and our staff to experience firsthand electricity from the sun.
 It has been a great pleasure working with Everybody Solar and Mountain Association,” Patty Wilder of Buckhorn said.

-“Both businesses and non-profits in Eastern Kentucky are looking to solar as a way to stabilize their ever-increasing energy bills,” Carrie Ray, Mountain Association’s Energy Program Coordinator said.
+“Businesses and non-profits in Eastern Kentucky are looking to solar as a way to stabilize their ever-increasing energy bills,” Carrie Ray, Mountain Association’s Energy Program Coordinator said.
 “One of the main utility providers in Eastern Kentucky, Kentucky Power, has increased rates by more than 30 percent in recent years, and recently filed and was approved for their third increase in five years.
 Finding savings now just makes sense.”

 Through a generous grant from the Kentucky Office of Energy Policy, the Mountain Association is currently offering free energy assessments for non-profits based in Appalachian Kentucky.
 Apply here or contact us for more details.
 Audits for small businesses are also currently free.